DevOpsBootcamp/Bootcamp-Exercises/final-review/docker.rst

 .. _DevOps BootCamp Vagrant Machine: https://github.com/DevOpsBootcamp/Vagrant

-Activity 2: Deploy Systeview with Docker (and a Dockerfile)
+Activity 2: Deploy Systemview with Docker (and a Dockerfile)
 -----------------------------------------------------------
-With this activity we are going to give you a little less guidence but we think you can make it work!
+With this activity we are going to give you a little less guidance but we think you can make it work!

 Your goal to complete this challenge is to take your newly gained Docker-Fu and